DSpotDevelopers/DSpot-ERP/.github/PULL_REQUEST_TEMPLATE.md

 - If the change cannot be fully automated, include manual steps to apply it (commands, DB updates, config changes, feature flags to toggle, etc.)

 # Screenshots (if apply)
 - If the change includes UI updates, attach screenshots or a short screen recording showing the before and after.

-If there are no UI changes, please write "No UI changes".
+# Scope of Changes
+- [ ] API change
+- [ ] Frontend change
+- [ ] DevOps change

 # Checklist
 - [ ] I have added/updated relevant tests